Modern Greek grammar: Syntax

-Greek is a pro-drop language, i.e. subjects are typically not overtly expressed whenever they are inferable from context.
+Greek is a pro-drop language, and subjects are typically not overtly expressed whenever they are inferable from context.
 While the word order of the major elements within the clause is fairly free, certain grammatical elements attach to the verb as clitics and form a rigidly ordered group together with it; this applies particularly to unstressed object pronouns, negation particles, the tense particle θα [θa], and the subjunctive particle να [na].
 Likewise, possessive pronouns are enclitic to the nouns they modify.

 Morphology

 Greek is a largely synthetic (inflectional) language.
 Although the complexity of the inflectional system has been somewhat reduced in comparison to Ancient Greek, there is also a considerable degree of continuity in the morphological system, and Greek still has a somewhat archaic character compared with other Indo-European languages of Europe.
 Nouns, adjectives and verbs are each divided into several inflectional classes (declension classes and conjugation classes), which have different sets of endings.
 In the nominals, the ancient inflectional system is well preserved, with the exception of the loss of one case, the dative, and the restructuring of several of the inflectional classes.
 In the verbal system, the loss of synthetic inflectional categories is somewhat greater, and several new analytic (periphrastic) constructions have evolved instead.